d2l-ai/d2l-en/chapter_introduction/intro.md

 * 'How many dogs are in this photo?' - *regression*.

-However, if you can easily pose your problem as 'Is this a _ ?', then it's likely, classification, a different fundamental problem type that we'll cover next.
+However, if you can easily pose your problem as 'Is this a _ ?', then it is likely, classification, a different fundamental problem type that we'll cover next.
 Even if you've never worked with machine learning before, you've probably worked through a regression problem informally.
 Imagine, for example, that you had your drains repaired